momentic-ai/run-tests/README.md

 ![View create api key dialog.](images/create-api-key.png)

-Click Create at the bottom of the dialog and copy your token, which you’ll use as your `MOMENTIC_API_KEY`.
-We recommend you store this as an [encrypted secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+Click Create and copy your token, which you’ll use as your `MOMENTIC_API_KEY`.
+We recommend you store this as an
+[encrypted secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 ## Usage